Manaslu Circuit Packing List: Honest Day-By-Day Tips on What to Wear and Pack

 - Waterproof bag cover

-- Money belt to carry valuables within the village/teahouses.
+- Money belt to carry valuables in the village/teahouses

 If you’re carrying your own gear: